svandegar/hashchain/README.md

 I would be happy to hear from you if you have any comments, suggestions or requests to share with me.

 ## Changelog
+#### 0.8.2
+##### Fixes:
+* Update the Record object to sort the content in an ordered dict to fix python 3.5 compatibility issue. /!\ This breaks previous versions as this impact the hash calculation.

 #### 0.8.1
 ##### Fixes:
 * Remove a hashlib reference in ethereum.contract